Chart Color Schemes

 Age

-Goulburn's median age exceeds the national pattern
+Goulburn's population is slightly older than the national pattern

-The median age in Goulburn is 40 years, which is slightly lower than the Rest of NSW average of 43 but higher than the Australian median of 38.
-In comparison with the Rest of NSW average, the 25-34 age group is notably over-represented at 15.0% in Goulburn, while the 65-74 year-olds are under-represented at 10.4%.
-Between the 2021 Census and the current time, the proportion of the population aged 25 to 34 has increased from 14.0% to 15.0%, while the proportion of those aged 45 to 54 has decreased from 11.8% to 11.1%.
-Population forecasts for 2041 suggest significant demographic changes in Goulburn, with the 25-34 age cohort projected to expand by 1,023 people (27%) from 3,844 to 4,868.
-The 15-24 age group is expected to grow more modestly at 4%, adding only 124 residents.
+The median age in Goulburn is 40 years, which is slightly below the Rest of NSW average of 43 but above the Australian median of 38.
+Compared to the Rest of NSW average, the 25-34 age group is notably higher at 15.0% in Goulburn, while the 65-74 age group is lower at 10.4%.
+According to the 2021 Census, the 25 to 34 age group has increased from 14.0% to 15.0%, while the 45 to 54 age group has decreased from 11.8% to 11.1%.
+Population forecasts for 2041 indicate significant demographic changes in Goulburn, with the 25 to 34 age cohort projected to expand by 1,028 people (27%), from 3,840 to 4,869.
+The 15 to 24 age group is expected to grow more modestly at 4%, adding only 127 residents.